Applies to:

 Resolution:

-The path to the resource trying to be accessed needs to be added to the Liquibase search path.
+The path to the resource being accessed needs to be added to the Liquibase search path.

 In the previous example, the following paths were used